-In this Policy, unless the context otherwise indicates, a word or expression to which a meaning has been assigned in the Local Government: Municipal Finance Management Act, 2003 (Act No. 56 of 2003) has the same meaning as in the Act, and - administration and also the Municipal Manager for the Municipality.
+In this Policy, unless the context otherwise indicates, a word or expression to which a meaning has been assigned in the Local Government: Municipal Finance Management Act, 2003 (Act No. 56 of 2003) has the same meaning as in the Act, and - means a person appointed by the Municipality in terms of Section 82 of the Local Government: Municipal Structures Act.
+1998 (Act No. 117 of 1998) and who is the head of administration and also the Municipal Manager for the Municipality.